MuteJester/LZGraphs/docs/tutorials.md

 LZGraph Created Successfully.. |  1.37  Seconds
 ==============================
 ```

-The data file is a pandas DataFrame including the sequences under a column
+The data file is a pandas DataFrame that includes the
-named "cdr3_amino_acid" and optionaly a "V" and "J" column with the relevant genomic
+sequences under a column named "cdr3_amino_acid".
+Optionally, it can also have "V" and "J" columns containing
-information such as Gene / Family / Allele any one of these can be used to create a
+relevant genomic information such as Gene/Family/Allele.
+Any one of these columns can be used to create a graph,
-graph with functionality constrained by the genetic information on the edges.
+with functionality constrained by the genetic information on the edges.

 Example of the input DataFrame: